When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 8. WPA3-Enterprise

-WPA3-Enterprise introduces several improvements over WPA2-Enterprise, including enhanced cryptographic strength and mandatory use of Protected Management Frames (PMF), offering a significant security upgrade.
+WPA3-Enterprise offers a significant security upgrade.
+It introduces several improvements over WPA2-Enterprise, including enhanced cryptographic strength and mandatory use of Protected Management Frames (PMF).

-One new benefit of WPA3-Enterprise is a requirement for server certificate authentication to be set up to confirm the server’s identity to which a device on a Wi-Fi network is connected.
+One new benefit of WPA3 Enterprise is that server certificate authentication must be set up to confirm the server’s identity to which a device on a Wi-Fi network is connected.

 Final Thought